In 2019, a group of researchers at Georgia State University conducted a revealing study.

 The Pitfalls of Predictability

-Well, that superior cognitive engine I alluded to earlier was in fact our downfall in this study.
+Well, that superior cognitive engine was in fact our downfall in this study.

 Adept in a more unpredictable environment and less ingrained with the learned sequence, the monkeys were more willing to follow a new path immediately.

-Conversely, having quickly established their rhythm and automaticity with the learned sequence, the humans were less able to take steps that defied their established path.
+Conversely, having quickly established their rhythm and automaticity, the humans were less able to take steps that defied their established path.
 They became, to coin an economics term, “path dependent”.

 While the monkeys took longer to master the learned sequence, once presented with the alternative they demonstrated more of what is known as cognitive flexibility.

-The paradox for human beings is that the sophistication of our brains is also its worst enemy for cognitive flexibility.
-The nature in which our brains adapt and accommodate new routines makes it harder to quickly break the chain, to think and do things differently.
+The paradox here is that the sophistication of the human brain is also its worst enemy for cognitive flexibility.
+The way in which our brains adapt and accommodate new routines makes it harder to quickly break the chain, to think and do things differently.

 Predictability in our day-to-day lives only serves to increase this rigidity.
 Established routines become blinkers.
 Learned ways become the only way.

-While structure and routine have serious advantages for long-term progression, we crush creativity and cognitive flexibility if we don’t design routines that also embrace the novel and unpredictable.
+While routines have serious advantages for long-term progression, we crush creativity and cognitive flexibility if we don’t design routines that also embrace the novel and unpredictable.
 Truth is, that’s why we see so many from the factory line of long-term knowledge work wind up creatively spent.

 How to Increase Cognitive Flexibility

-What, then, can be done to foster more cognitive flexibility in a world of routine?
+How, then, can we increase cognitive flexibility in a world of routine?

 #1: Do the regular things differently